Login to check reward points for this product

 Russian Earl Grey is a type of Flavoured Black Tea considered popular in Russia.
 The base of the blend is high-grown Ceylon Orange Pekoe Tea and China Black Tea from Anhui Province.

 We then add quintessentially “Earl Grey” flavours - with a twist - to create a match made in heaven.
-Perhaps best of all is the fact that we pack it fresh to order here at our Kent-based factory.
+Perhaps the best of all is that we pack it fresh to order here at our Kent-based factory.

 How to Make Russian Earl Grey Tea